AndrewEllis93/Print-Tuning-Guide/README.md

 *This is an aesthetics-first approach, so if it looks good to you, it's good enough.*

 In this example, I chose the second cube, as this particular filament started to look nice and shiny with no gapping.
+Your particular filament may not shine like this.

 ![](Images/EMPrints-Fine.png)